-I am writing to thank you for meeting with me on July 8 to discuss matters related to compounding.
-During our discussion, we talked about the draft guidance issued by the U.S. Food and Drug Administration in June 2023 regarding the prohibition on wholesaling for 503B outsourcing facilities.
+I am writing regarding the draft guidance issued by the U.S. Food and Drug Administration in June 2023 regarding the prohibition on wholesaling for 503B outsourcing facilities and the August 2024 newsletter released by the Alabama Board of Pharmacy.

-As the Chief Advocacy Officer for the Alliance for Pharmacy Compounding, I am deeply invested in ensuring that compounding practices meet regulatory standards while also serving the needs of healthcare providers and patients effectively.
+The Alliance for Pharmacy Compounding (APC) is deeply invested in ensuring that compounding practices meet regulatory standards while also serving the needs of healthcare providers and patients effectively.
 Our organization aims to promote and protect ethical compounding practices and urges our members to adhere to a Code of Conduct, which can be accessed here.

 The FDA's draft guidance clarifies the prohibition on wholesaling for 503B outsourcing facilities under the Federal Food, Drug, and Cosmetic Act.
 It emphasizes that compounded drugs from 503B facilities must not be sold or transferred beyond the healthcare setting or for purposes other than direct patient care.
 The Food, Drug, and Cosmetic Act mandates that these products be labeled "not for resale" or "for office administration only" to prevent their distribution in a manner akin to commercial wholesaling.
-This aligns with what is in the Idaho Code.